ralphmouawad/ralphmouawad/README.md

 ## Hi there 👋

 My name is Ralph Mouawad, and I am currently a graduate student at Institut Polytechnique de Paris.
 I am pursuing the M2 Data Science which is directed by Ecole Polytechnique, #1 engineering school in France.
-I also a bachelor's degree in Industrial Engineering and a minor in Data Science from the American University of Beirut.
+I also hold a bachelor's degree in Industrial Engineering and a minor in Data Science from the American University of Beirut.
 There, I focused on AI and Operations Research:
 - Optimization: I took part in implementing algorithms to solve ML problems, and engaged in a research project in theoretical optimization for min-max problems.
 - Artificial Intelligence: I worked on projects that range from predictive analytics, to computer vision, natural language processing and graph analytics.